Kirastur/AxolotlForHeliumBalloon/README.md

 ## Introduction
 This plugin has two purposes:
 1. Add support for the new minecraft 1.17 animals to HeliumBalloon
-2. Act as a demo-plugin how you can implement a CustomSpawnModifier for Heliumballoon
+2. Act as a demo-plugin how you can implement a Custom SpawnM odifier for Heliumballoon

 ## Minecraft 1.17 animals
 Our Minecraft Plugin "HeliumBalloon" is based on Minecraft 1.16.
 It is compatible to Minecraft 1.17 in the way that you can use it with Minecraft 1.17 and that you can use the 1.17 ENUMs for Blocks and Entities.
 But you don't have the customizations for blocks and entities introduced in minecraft 1.17.
 This will done in a future relase when we integrate native 1.17 support.
 Meanwhile we have created an extra plugin to customze these entities.